Xingyu025/FinAI-Contest/docs/source/finai2025/task1.rst

 Limit Order Book (LOB) Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We provide the second level LOB data of BTC, which is sourced form `Kaggle <https://www.kaggle.com/datasets/martinsn/high-frequency-crypto-limit-order-book-data?resource=download&select=BTC_1sec.csv>`_.
+We provide the second level LOB data of BTC.
 Some of important columns represent:

 .. list-table:: LOB Data Columns Description
    :header-rows: 1